Should I Get A Lawyer For Workers’ Compensation?

 Should You Represent Yourself in a Workers’ Comp Claim?

-There are times when it may work out if you represent yourself in a claim for workers’ compensation.
+There are times when it may work out if you represent yourself in a claim for workers’ compensation, but usually, it is not advisable.

 Here are some scenarios where an attorney is usually not necessary:

-- The injury was minor with no complications, such as a minor cut
+- The workplace injury was minor with no complications, such as a minor cut

 - You missed no work or were only off a few hours or a day at the most